jpegleg/k3s-dragon-eggs/README.md

 tar file out to the nodes and use the ctr image import, then apply the manifests.
 I rather like having SSH-based CICD because we can put very strong controls and identity around SSH easily, where as remote registries are a bit more work to maintain and keep that same level of security.
-Instead of an image registry, a collection of signed and backed up artifacts (image tarballs) can be an alternative option.
+Instead of an image registry, a collection of signed and backed up artifacts (image tarballs, along with SBOMs, manifests, and ansible etc) can be an alternative option.

 #### metarc aliases